arpanaditya/HTF-Project/README.md

 ## Backend
 ### APIs:
-<b> SAWO API </b>
+### SAWO API
-- We used SAWO API for sign-in/sign-up/log-in
+- We used SAWO API for Sign-Up, Sign-In, Log-in  <br><br>
-<b> Twillio </b>
+### Twillio
 - Chatbot for Personal Assistance, that takes fields of the consumers that have queries related to Location, Pricing, Website Navigations, or talking personally to the expert.
-Also, providing the consumers/website viewers an option to ask queries according to their needs.
+Also, providing the consumers/website viewers an option to ask queries according to their needs. <br><br>
-<b> Symbol API </b>
+### Symbol API
 - Sentiment analysis.
-- Tracking and setting constant promotional emails.
+- Tracking and setting constant promotional emails. <br>
-<b> Coil </b>
+### Coil
-- Redemmed the code and provided Web monetization.
+- Redemmed the code and provided Web monetization. <br><br>
-<b> GoDaddy </b>
+### GoDaddy
 - Hosting Platform